Bangladesh Railway Class 6600

-Bangladesh Railway Class 6600 is a class of 1,676 mm gauge diesel-electric locomotives owned by Bangladesh Railway.
+The Bangladesh Railway Class 6600 is a class of 1,676 mm gauge diesel-electric locomotives owned by Bangladesh Railway.
 There are 40 locomotives of this class, all designed and manufactured by American company Progress Rail's Electro-Motive Diesel subsidiary.
 Class 6600 locomotives are used on both freight and passenger trains.
 Those are the strongest and most advanced broad-gauge locomotives in the Bangladesh Railway.